nhsconnect/prm-repo-ehr-repository/README.md

 brew install postgresql
 ```

+### AWS helpers

+This repository imports shared AWS helpers from [prm-deductions-support-infra](https://github.com/nhsconnect/prm-deductions-support-infra/).
+They can be found `utils` directory after running any task from `tasks` file.

 ## Set up

 To replicate the ci environment, we use `dojo` that allows us to work with the codebase without installing any dependencies locally.